andyrichardson/subscriptionless/README.md

     - execute-api:*
 ```

-> Note: For a full reproduction of these steps, see the example project.
+> Note: For a full reproduction, see the example project.

 </details>